 E = Environment - Step away from your normal / real life routines to create a psychologically safe context, in which you can practice (ie play with) doing things differently WITHOUT risk.

-R = Representation - Create a mental picture of what you are trying to achieve might look like, feel like, allow you to do, or to be.
-Often this is developed by work with a coach / mentor.
+R = Representation (of success) - Create a mental picture (or physical simulation) of what you are trying to achieve - what it feels like, looks like, or allows you to do.
+A coach may help with this.